-Subject leaders: Miss Hodges and Miss Grainger
+Subject leaders: Miss Hodges and Mrs Jackson

 At Trinity Academy Richmond, we understand the importance of confident speaking, listening, reading and writing.
 Our aim is to encourage children to communicate effectively with others through speaking and writing and to learn and develop the skills they need for this.
 We want them to be passionate about reading, being able to read for enjoyment and to use the skills to help them learn.

 To support these aims, we provide a rich language environment and teach English through a programme which is well planned to meet the needs of all the children.
 We aim to make the teaching and learning of English exciting and purposeful.

 At Trinity Academy Richmond, we believe that all our children can become fluent readers and writers.
 This is why we teach reading through Little Wandle Letters and Sounds Revised, which is a systematic and synthetic phonics programme.
 We start teaching phonics in Nursery/Reception and follow the Little Wandle Letters and Sounds Revised progression, which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.

 As a result, all our children are able to tackle any unfamiliar words as they read.
 At Trinity Academy Richmond, we also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
 We have a strong focus on language development for our children because we know that speaking and listening are crucial skills for reading and writing in all subjects.